Home Region: Southeastern Europe (Europe)

 D G SC WF HS EQ 2020 gr_crete_emirate / GrCrEmr

-[hostile; Middle Byzantine Empire] [hostile] Update here
+[hostile; Middle Byzantine Empire] [absorption] Update here

 No Polity found.
 Add one here.